smirfolio/MCP-tasksforge/README.md

 }
 ```

-- Celine may ask you for your *Your temporary token* provide him with your secret and ask him to continue installing the MCP-server
+- Celine may ask you for your *Your temporary token*, provide him with your secret, and ask him to continue installing the MCP-server

 **How to fill out the template:**